TheMarvelFan/Travelia/README.md

   * Delete a location to take a trip to.
   * Add new / modify existing trip packages to specific locations.

-## Follow these steps to run the project on your system:
+## Prerequisites:
-For running the project on your system, make sure that you have the following installed and configured:
+Before running the project on your system, make sure that you have the following installed and configured:
   - IntelliJ Idea (Community or Ultimate) (It is easier with IntelliJ as it can detect and add dependencies by itself)
   - MySql Server 8.0 or higher
   - Apache Tomcat (for local hosting) 10.1.13 or higher